Explore Service Level Agreement (SLA)

 Our Service Level Agreement (SLA) includes provisions for compensation through downtime credits, which are awarded if our service availability falls below the guaranteed uptime level Here's a detailed explanation of how these compensations are structured:

-- Downtime credits: Downtime credits are calculated as a percentage of your monthly service fee, proportional to the number of hours your service is unavailable.
-For example, if the downtime credits rate is 20% per hour of outage and your monthly internet service fee is €100, then for 2 hours of downtime, you would receive a credit of 20% of €100 for each hour.
+- Downtime credits: Downtime credits are calculated as a percentage of the monthly service fee for the disrupted service, proportional to the number of hours the disrupted service is unavailable.
+For example, if the downtime credits rate is 20% per hour of outage and your monthly service fee is €100, then for 2 hours of downtime, you would receive a credit of 20% of €100 for each hour.
 This calculation results in a €40 credit for the two-hour outage.

-- Monthly cost credits cap: The cap on total credits you can receive each month is determined as a percentage of the monthly service fees for the specific internet line that experienced the disruption.
+- Monthly cost credits cap: The maximum total credits you can receive each month are capped at a percentage of the monthly service fees for only the specific disrupted service.
 This ensures that compensation is not only fair and adequate but also directly proportional to the disruption's impact on the particular service.

-Downtime compensation credits can only be claimed through the form on this page.
+Downtime compensation credits can only be claimed through our SLA claim form.

 Our SLA explicitly covers all hardware provided by Mixvoip that is essential for your internet service to function.
 If any of these specified components fail, we will replace them according to the same terms applied to your internet line.
 The covered hardware includes Fiber-ONTs, network media converters, DSL to ethernet modems and SFPs.